RhinoVOD/RhinoBOT/README.md

 # RhinoBOT

-As a project for my Summer 2018 break, I decided to create a Discord bot using Javascript.
+As a project for my Summer 2018 break, I decided to create a Discord bot using JavaScript.
 I have never used either of these tools so this project was chosen as an opportunity to enhance my coding skills.
 Follow the steps below if you'd like to use the code to begin your own Discord bot or click the links to learn about the resources I used.